mhouppin/stash-bot/README.md

     profiled builds for your architecture.
   * release\_build.sh, a shell script mainly intended for the contributors to automatically generate all binaries when creating releases.
-  * Changelog, a text file listing all changes applied to this repository since version 9.

 ## UCI Parameters